WebDaD/amelie/README.md

 ## Clients
 All Clients must be able to:
 * Write a Log Entry to any server
 * Take any string and convert it to log-entry fields using regex and a config
 * Read the full Get API
+* CLI must take standard in or be able to use one argument, others are parameters
+* GUIs must have all fields avaiable, may be hidden.
+* Have a config with the following settings to be used as defaults:
+	* Default Value for Level
+	* Default Value Source
+	* Default Value for a Server (IP:Port)
+	* Default Message Parser ((.) == message)

+## Libraries
+Are Extensions / Classes / modules / plugins for other programs to use.
+They:
+* Write a Log Entry to any server
+* Take any string and convert it to log-entry fields using regex and a config
+* Read the full Get API